edito-model-lab/2024-10_grenoble-edito-hackathon/material-templates/description.md

 # Hackathon project

 ## Title
-uniform metrics pipeline for ssh model
+Uniform metrics pipeline for ocean forecasting/mapping model.

 ## Short description of the project
-standardizing metrics computation of forecast and reconstruction of ssh fields in an automatic way
+Designing an EDITO process for the metrics computation of ocean forecasting/mapping models.

 ## Expected benefit of the project
-simplifying the process of computing multiple metrics for ocean forecasting models, and have a fair comparison between models
+Simplifying the process of computing multiple metrics for ocean forecasting models, and having a fair comparison between models.

 ## Datasets
-could come from multiple sources
+Could come from multiple sources

 ## Codebase
-to be defined
+To be defined

 ## Compute resources
 CPU/GPU